bitherder/qmk_firmware/keyboards/planck/keymaps/bitherder/a.typ

 T:
  :			The HOME Keys.
  :
- :In order to hit the correct keys by touch alone, you must always know where your :fingers are.
-The way to do this is to have a special place for each finger.
- :This key is called the HOME position.
+ :In order to hit the correct keys by touch alone, you must always know where :your fingers are.
+The way to do this is to have a special place for each :finger.
+This key is called the HOME position.
  :
  :Place the first finger of your right hand on the S-key.
-Now, place your second :finger on the I-key, your third finger on the T-key, and your fourth-finger on :the P-key.
+Now, place your :second finger on the I-key, your third finger on the T-key, and your :fourth-finger on the P-key.
  :
  :Similarly place the four fingers of your left hand on the N, E, R, and A-keys.
  :Place your right thumb over the SPACE bar.
 (Henceforth, always hit the SPACE :bar with this thumb.)
 Now, lift all your fingers slightly so that they are :poised just over the keys.
-Each finger should be just barely touching its home :key.
-This is an electronic keyboard and does not take much pressure to ac- :cidentally press the key down.
+Each finger should be just barely touching its :home key.
+This is an electronic keyboard and does not take much pressure to :accidentally press the key down.
  :
  :Above the E-key is the ,-key.
 Above the I-key is the U-key.
 Learn these :positions well.
-Whenever you are about to type a line, look at your fingers and :make sure they are in the HOME position.
+Whenever you are about to type a line, look at your fingers :and make sure they are in the HOME position.
 Then don't look at them again.

 *:_A_R_L2
 T: